Master of Business Administration Business Administration (MBA)

 Sequence of Course Offerings

-Students are strongly encouraged to follow one of the plans outlined on the program website for the most effective learning plan that meets an individual’s schedule requirements.
+Students are strongly encouraged to follow one of the plans outlined on the MBA website (www.odu.edu/mba) for the most effective learning plan that meets an individual’s schedule requirements.
 These plans are designed to both accommodate typical student program time-to-completion needs and ensure a successful path through the coursework to program completion.
-If a student is unable to follow one of the prescribed degree completion plans, that student needs to contact the MBA Program Office to request an alternative path to degree completion.
+If unable to follow one of the prescribed degree completion plans, the student needs to contact the MBA Program Office (mbaadvisor@odu.edu) to discuss an alternative path to degree completion.

 Additional Requirements